 Originally intended for use in education, lecture bottles, by design, are intended to be miniature versions of high pressure cylinders.
 Accordingly, many gases MATHESON offers are also offered in lecture bottles.
-Lecture bottles are refillable and should be brought back to MATHESON when empty.

 A complete line of lecture bottle regulators, including single and dual stage, and including brass and stainless steel, is also offered.

 MATHESON is generally credited with the invention and development of the lecture bottle.